Latrobe-Innovation-Hub/innovation-hub-controller-API-CONTAINER/host-setup/README.md

 Please note that these scripts should be used with caution and only on Windows hosts where you understand the potential impact of the configurations.

+# Dependencies

+The Windows Host Configuration Tool relies on the following PowerShell scripts:

+1. **install-host.ps1**: This PowerShell script contains the instructions to install the Windows host configurations and API Controller settings.

+2. **uninstall-host.ps1**: This PowerShell script contains the instructions to uninstall the Windows host configurations and revert the host back to its default state.

+3. **check-host.ps1**: This PowerShell script checks the status of the changes made to the Windows host without performing any installations or uninstallations.

+These PowerShell scripts are essential components of the Windows Host Configuration Tool and should be kept in the same directory as the `windows_host_config_tool.bat` script for proper functionality.

+Please ensure that you have PowerShell installed on your system and call the `windows_host_config_tool.bat` as Administrator

 ---